Manbendra2014/Machine-Learning-Based-Classical-Cipher-Classifier/README.md

 ## Conclusion

 <p align="justify">Leveraging machine learning to train a classifier on labeled datasets of ciphertexts encrypted with classical ciphers offers a powerful tool for identifying the encryption technique applied to unseen ciphertexts.
-This classifier can play a vital role in analyzing and deciphering encrypted messages, thereby offering valuable insights into historical encryption methods and their respective strengths in ensuring security.
-Understanding classical ciphers not only allows us to marvel at the brilliance of historical cryptographers but also lays a strong foundation for comprehending and developing modern cryptographic techniques that are essential for safeguarding computer security and protecting sensitive data in today's digital age.</p>
+This classifier can play a vital role in analyzing and deciphering encrypted messages, thereby offering valuable insights into historical encryption methods and their respective strengths in ensuring security.</p>